HunterHo07/d13-all-SimWork/README.md

 ## 📊 Market Position

-SimulEx offers a unique combination of features not found in any single competitor:
+SimWork offers a unique combination of features not found in any single competitor:

 - Cross-domain integration across multiple job functions
 - Real-world task simulation beyond quizzes and videos